Who Am I?

 Plants are little wonders.
 They are unpredictable, sexual, and adaptable.
 Plants amaze me, and I hope to share that amazement with the world.
 I also see what is happening today, as climate change, the destruction of our forests, and our ever-decreasing plant and animal populations are reasons enough to want to illustrate the lives of plants.
 I know that the plant kingdom is at risk and that if I know how to help the plants around me, I can help others help the plants around them.

 My blog Mean Green Garden illuminates the environment around me in Eugene, Oregon, and the garden in my backyard.
-Using photos, botanical art, and writings I create meaningful content that promotes plant education.
+Using photos, botanical art, and writing, I create meaningful content that promotes plant education.

 Want to get in touch?
 Send me an email to jeradtbryant@gmail.com.
 Thank you for reading my story, and I look forward to hearing from you!